bartavelle/language-puppet/README.md

 This let you specify the name of the node you wish to compute the catalog for.

-If you use `allnodes` as the node name, it will compute the catalogs for all nodes that are specified in `site.pp` (this will not work for regexp-specified nodes).
+If you use `allnodes` as the node name, it will compute the catalogs for all nodes that are specified in `site.pp` (this will not work for regexp-specified or the default nodes).
 This is useful for writing automated tests, to check a change didn't break something.

 If you use `deadcode` as the node name, it will also compute the catalogs for all nodes, but will display the list of puppet files that have not been used, and that might be